Advertisement

 4. Oxford – A City of Learning

 Oxford, a city in south-central England, is famous for its prestigious University of Oxford, one of the oldest and most renowned universities in the world.
 Visitors can explore the Ashmolean Museum, which houses a vast collection of art and artifacts, and take a stroll along the picturesque High Street, lined with colleges and chapels.
-(See Also: Cities To Visit In February Usa)
+(See Also: Cities To Visit In Bosnia)

 5. York – A City of Medieval Charm